margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I was grateful to build solutions and be a part of the "Smart Things Should Build Things Movement".
 I didn't know everything there is to know about African American History, but I was grateful to start a lifelong journey of appreciating the country, learning about perception, learning about people, working in teams, learning about African American History, and preventing violence on the basis of sex and race.
 I was grateful to defend true womanhood, the "Princesses of Peace" who are able to lead, and appreciate true manhood.

+## The Reawakening ##
+I said "first I was the rose, and then I was the Queen".
+What does this mean?
+I am reincarnating, reawakening, being reborn into oneness with all the earth, into the clear day, into the light of Soul, into connectivity with all of nature, and most of all humanity.

 ----------